top of page

 Fire extinguishers are an essential safety tool, but they don’t last forever.
 Over time, they can lose pressure or the extinguishing agent inside can degrade, making them ineffective when you need them the most.
 Regular checks and maintenance are crucial to ensure that they’re fully functional.

 Fact: Fire extinguishers should be checked regularly for pressure and expiration dates.
-They need to be recharged or replaced every 5-10 years to ensure they’re ready in case of an emergency.
+They need to be inspected visually monthly and annually by a professional.

 Misinformation about fire safety can lead to dangerous decisions.
 By staying informed and regularly checking your safety equipment, you can prevent potential disasters.
 At Fire Protection Specialists, we're here to help you stay safe with accurate information and expert fire protection solutions.
 Stay educated and always be prepared!